 - All letters must be submitted to VMCAS.
 We won't accept letters sent directly to us.

 Phase 3: Final Ranking of Individuals

 - Final rankings of Virginia, Maryland, West Virginia, and at-large pools are conducted by the Admissions Committee.
 At that time, invitations to interview are sent to our qualified candidates.

 Phase 4: Invitation to Interview Based on Final Ranking

 - At the time of interview, all pre-interview ranking scores are set to zero.

-- Interviews are conducted in the following format: In-Person Multiple Mini-Interviews (MMIs), a series of timed scenarios designed to assess such attributes as communication skills, ethical and moral judgment, management of team and self, problem-solving and critical-thinking abilities, creativity, resiliency, and cultural bias.
+- Interviews are conducted in the following format: Virtual Multiple Mini-Interviews (MMIs), a series of timed scenarios designed to assess such attributes as communication skills, ethical and moral judgment, management of team and self, problem-solving and critical-thinking abilities, creativity, resiliency, and cultural bias.